ShreyaKunda/Ei-Study-Assignments/README.md

 1. **Use Case: Employee Management System**

-Pattern: Composite Pattern
+**Pattern**: Composite Pattern
-Description: This pattern allows for the creation of a tree structure where individual objects (employees) and compositions of objects (departments) can be treated uniformly.
+**Description**: This pattern allows for the creation of a tree structure where individual objects (employees) and compositions of objects (departments) can be treated uniformly.
 It facilitates the management of hierarchical relationships, enabling operations on both single objects and groups of objects.
-Example: An organizational chart where a CEO manages department heads, who in turn manage their respective employees.
+**Example:** An organizational chart where a CEO manages department heads, who in turn manage their respective employees.
 This setup allows for easy addition, removal, and retrieval of employees in a corporate structure.

 ![WhatsApp Image 2024-10-01 at 15 36 47_e3dbaae3](https://github.com/user-attachments/assets/df3cb38a-8530-48e7-90f5-0734e327678b)